 - ½ large white onion, diced

 - 1 loaf of white sandwich bread, cut into 1-inch cubes

 - 1 large egg, for binding

 - 1 teaspoon garlic powder

 - 1 teaspoon poultry seasoning

-- 1 teaspoon sage
+- 1 teaspoon ground sage

-- 2 tablespoons butter diced
+- 2 tablespoons unsalted butter, diced into small cubes

-Allow the stuffing to cool for 20 minutes before serving.
+- Allow the stuffing to cool for 20 minutes before serving.

 *The calories listed are an approximation based on the ingredients in the recipe card and a serving size of 1 cup of stuffing.
 Actual calories will vary.